Baker Ranch Dental Spa

 A number of things can cause your gums to be too low or too high.
 Gums that cover a large portion of your teeth can make your teeth look small.
 This may be the result of genetics, a particular health problem, or taking certain prescription drugs.

 Gums that are too high and make your teeth appear long are often caused by gum recession, a condition in which gum tissue pulls back from a tooth and exposes the tooth’s root.
-Not only can gum recession make your teeth look long, it can lead to serious dental problems such as decay and tooth loss.
-Gum recession may also be a sign of periodontal disease, the deterioration of the supporting structures of the teeth (gums and bone) .
+Not only can gum recession make your teeth look long, but it can also lead to serious dental problems such as decay and tooth loss.
+Gum recession may also be a sign of periodontal disease, the deterioration of the supporting structures of the teeth (gums and bone).

 Gum Contouring Surgery: Is It Necessary?